* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 So on Saturday, I found myself pulling up the old carpet without thinking too much about completing the project.
 To my surprise, it came up quick and easy.
 There were multiple sections of carpet and while the installation was probably not done by a professional, it was done correctly where the seams/joints were hidden under the step nose.
 Removing all the remaining staples took a while longer and after spending an hour pulling them out with some needle nose pliers, I was left with the original wood finish.
 I have peeked under this carpet before leaving on my trip, so I knew I had hardwood underneath and would just need to deal with cleaning the wood and replacing the carpet.
 No refinishing or installing new stair treads during this project.

 All that was left was a good clean.
 I vacuumed the stairs and then used my Swiffer Wet Jet to give it a good mop.
+Do you own one of these?
+I have two actually – one for upstairs and one for downstairs.
+Head over to Amazon and get a starter pack today.
+You never know when the mood to clean will strike.

 Preparing for New Carpet